CS682-S18/projects/project3.md

 ### Submission Requirements

-By **Friday, March 30** at 5PM you must submit all code to your github repository for this assignment. <pre>
+By **Friday, March 30** at 5PM you must submit all code to your github repository for this assignment.

 Use the following link to create your private github repository for this assignment: [Project 3]()